Academic Misconduct - SU Guide - Falmouth

 • Resubmission – redo the work

-• Serious disciplinary action – for major breaches, which could include suspension or expulsion
+• Serious disciplinary action – for major breaches, which can affect module marks, progression, final degree award, and can even include suspension or expulsion

 • If you disagree with the outcome, you can appeal in writing.